PKF Littlejohn LLP Transparency Report 2017

 The Network holds an annual Global Gathering for all member firms and an annual international assurance and international tax meeting.
 Each region holds its own gatherings to address matters of regional interest.

 PKF Littlejohn Management

-The firm is managed by a board of partners, concentrating on strategic matters and reporting and accountable to the partners as a whole.
-The board comprises a managing partner who is elected by the partners and one further partner appointed by the Managing Partner from time to time as well as an independent non-executive board member appointed by the Board.
+The firm is managed by a board, concentrating on strategic matters and reporting and accountable to the partnership as a whole.
+The current board comprises a Managing Partner and Chairman who are elected by the partners and one further partner appointed by the Managing Partner from time to time as well as an independent non-executive board member appointed by the Board.
 As at July 2017 the board comprised:

 Carmine Papa (Managing Partner)

 Mark Ling (Chairman)